How To Choose the Right Divorce Process For You

 Minute Read

-To most ordinary humans, a”divorce process” means “the way you get through a divorce.”
-In other words, it means the papers you file, the way you work your way through the court system, etc., etc.
+To most ordinary humans, the term "divorce process" means "the way you get through a divorce."
+In other words, were you amicable or did you fight?
+Was your divorce journey miserable and ugly, or reasonably okay?

 In the past, the only divorce process that existed was litigation.
 If you wanted to get divorced you had to take your case to court.
 Period.